over 4,000 years of man's history, the ancient herb

 in treating internal and external fungi including

 athletes foot.
-Skin conditions such as psoriasis
+Skin conditions such as psoriasis and

-as well.
-Ingram explains the astonishing discovery
+Ingram explains the astonishing discovery that "oil

-of oregano outright destroys all
+of oregano outright destroys all variety of fungi

-variety of fungi and yeasts, regardless of where
+and yeasts, regardless of where they reside."

 addition to fighting various fungi, oil of oregano

 is useful against bacteria and parasites.
 As Ingram